sBuiltaJr/wordGen/IMPROVEMENT_LIST.md

 - Proper testing with other encoding types (Asian languages, Russian, Arabic, Sanskrit, etc.)
 - Better Status{} handling/checking in higher-level functions.
 - Actual logger message formatting.
+- Optional output compression (platform-agnostic tools may be hard).

 ## Unplanned
 - Unit tester? (can probably borrow an existing one)